 This page will tell you all about the different types of damp and how the problems may be fixed.
-If your home also suffers from mould you can visit our how to remove black mould page to find out how to get rid of it safely.
-Alternatively, you can view the video produced by the National Landlords Association to find out more.
+If your home also suffers from mould go to how to remove black mould to find out how to get rid of it safely or you can view the video produced by the National Landlords Association to find out more.

 Is damp and mould something to be concerned about?

 Due to the temperate climate we live in a level of damp and mould may be expected in all dwellings.
 If left untreated for a long time damp and mould can cause plasterwork to crumble or other structural problems and could affect the health of the occupants, particularly those with breathing problems.

 What are the types of damp and their causes?

 Condensation is the most common cause of dampness and is associated with not enough heating and/or ventilation (airing) in a property.
 It is caused by water vapour or moisture from inside your home touching colder surfaces (such as windows and walls).
 The water can then soak into paint or plasterwork and in time black mould may grow on the area.
 It normally happens during colder months and is often found in corners, on north facing walls, around windows and where furniture is pushed up against external walls.
 Black mould can release spores which could make asthma or other breathing problems worsen.

 If a home is hot and humid (because it is not aired enough) then this can also encourage dust mites which can trigger asthma.
 Find out how you can help to reduce condensation in your home.